 According to an EPI study, wage theft robs millions of U.S. workers (especially the lowest-paid workers) of billions of dollars each year – $316 million in North Carolina, alone.
-The EPI found that the low-wage workers in North Carolina who are not receiving minimum wage are losing almost one-third of the wages they are due.
+The EPI found that low-wage workers in North Carolina who are not receiving minimum wage are losing almost one-third of the wages they are due.
 This is the third highest average loss among the top 10 states studied.

-How Do Businesses Steal Your Wages?
+How Might Businesses Steal Your Wages?

-Overtime hours may include:
+Overtime hours can include:

-Examples may include putting on required clothing, moving equipment, cleaning up, delivering documents, completing training, or revising paperwork outside of work hours at the request of your employer, and more.
+Examples may include putting on required clothing, moving equipment, cleaning up, delivering documents, completing training, or revising paperwork outside of work hours at the request of your employer.

-- Tipped minimum wage violations.
-Taking tips from workers or not paying tipped workers the difference between their tips and the legal minimum wage
+- Tipped Minimum Wage Violations: Taking tips from workers or not paying tipped workers the difference between their tips and the legal minimum wage.

-- Employee misclassification violations.
-Misclassifying employees as independent contractors to pay a wage lower than the legal minimum
+- Employee Misclassification Violations.
+Misclassifying employees as independent contractors to pay a wage lower than the legal minimum.

 Among 10 of the most populous states, 2.4 million workers are paid less than minimum wage in their state.
 North Carolina is one of them.
 There were over three million minimum-wage-eligible workers in North Carolina in 2015.
 And over $300 billion was kept from them.